Those ‘likes’ you are getting? They’re worthless. Worse, they could hurt your efforts.

 Fast forward to Facebook’s big algorithm shift in 2012 and more so to the one in 2015.
 The changes meant an individual liking a page would not be guaranteed to see its content.
 Facebook’s decision to ‘restrict’ or ‘choose’ what content is seen means likes have far less value.

-Less value but not worthless.
+Less value, yet not worthless.

 Page likes still mean the opportunity to get your content seen in the news feed (though there are better ways to get visibility), so you still want them.
 The difference now – you no longer want to ASK for them.
 Why?
 A little something called ‘relevance’.